 It's important that you feel supported and confident in your role as a foster carer.
-We want to make sure that foster placements work, for you and the child, so we'll offer you as much help and advice as you need.
+We want to make sure that foster placements work, for both you and the child.
+We can offer you as much help and advice as you need.
 You'll have regular opportunities to attend training to make sure you have the skills and knowledge required to meet a child's needs.

 Before you can be approved as a foster carer you'll need to attend a preparation for fostering course.
 If you're a couple you'll both need to attend.

-When you're fostering we'll continue to offer you training, including the opportunity to take NVQ qualifications as part of our Payment for Skills scheme.
+When you're fostering we'll continue to offer you training.
+This includes the opportunity to take NVQ qualifications as part of our Payment for Skills scheme.
 For each level you achieve you'll receive an increased allowance.
-Please refer to our information about how much you'll get paid for fostering for details.
+Take at look at how much you'll get paid for details.